How an engine’s drive belt works

 A very brief summary of the task:

-- Disconnect the negative cable from the battery.
-You may need to remove a wheel and the wheel liner to access the belt
+- You may need to remove a wheel and the wheelarch liner to access the belt, along with the undershield.

 - If your car has a tensioner, rotate it to release the belt tension